hmcalister/LiteralCloudService_ImageGetter/README.md

 This project uses the `smtplib` python library to send emails, meaning an email account must already be set up.
 Currently, I have a gmail account set up to email clouds, so the smtp server is set to the gmail web server.
 More information can be found below.

+WARNING: If you plan to use a Gmail account with `smtp.gmail.com` as your SMTP server, you will need to use an app password for this script to work.
+Unfortunately, Google has altered their security policy to make this slightly more annoying, but the clouds still remain!

 ---

 ## Running this project